Use various Firebase services to setup, run and extend the functionality to your Actions on Google Assistant app.

 - Setup fulfillment without providing a credit card or billing information

 To get started with Cloud Functions for Firebase, visit the docs for Firebase Functions.
-Also see the Actions on Google docs for Deploying to Cloud Functions.

 Many Actions use rich media content in their conversations, to improve the user experience.
 And if they don’t, they should!
 Apps that use images and sound clips rather than just text typically end up being much more vibrant and memorable, and as a result see higher engagement and retention among users.